ddc-java/ddc-day/sections.md

 #### Value

-If the module is an assignment, practical exam problem, or extra-credit problem, this section (at or near the top---usually even above an [overview](#inventory-overview) or [summary](#summary)) should show the point value---broken down into separate components, if appropriate.
+If the module is an assignment, practical exam problem, or extra-credit problem, this section (at or near the top---usually even above an [overview](#inventory-overview) or [summary](#summary)) can be used to show the point value---broken down into separate components, if appropriate.

-#### Requirements
+#### Requirements or specifications

-If the page specifies some deliverable task(s) the student is expected to perform, include functional and technical requirements in a clearly identified section.
+If the page specifies some deliverable task(s) the student is expected to perform, include functional and technical specifications in a clearly identified section.
 Include code fragments and test cases in this section, as appropriate.

 #### Assumptions

-This section may be used to expand on [Requirements](#requirements), listing key assumptions that the student may make regarding inputs, environment, etc.
+This section may be used to expand on [specifications](#requirements-or-specifications), listing key assumptions that the student may make regarding inputs, environment, etc.

 #### Hints or tips